Updated on March 16, 2023

 Believe it or not, this isn’t a simple yes or no question.
 In fact, a lot of factors can come into play that affect a bed bug’s chances of survival in water.

 Their size and shape has a lot to do with this issue, for example.
 Bed bugs are flat and round, giving them a large surface area.
-They’re also very small, which means they won’t break the surface tension when they land in water.
+They’re also very small, which means they won’t break the surface tension.
+Much like fleas in water, this means they have to be submerged or they’ll simply float to safety.

 Once submerged, a bed bug will drown, but how long this process takes can be affected by the water temperature.